5l1v3r1/covert_channel-3/README.md

 Have to look at 802.11 encryption scheme in software Change radiotap bitrate
 Set restransmit bit
-Public key encryption to share symmetric key
-WEP bit screws up transmission ? or drops at the receiver
+Public key encryption to share symmetric key(have tested code to be merged) WEP bit screws up transmission ? or drops at the receiver